The latest PR news from PRovoke Media, previously known as the Holmes Report.

 PRovoke Media's editorial series published in collaboration with partners.

-The Costa Rican market is still very much a developing one, so CCK’s 40-strong team and $2.75 million in fee income is impressive and establishes the independent firm as a market leader—as does its success in international awards competitions.
-Founded in 1988—a difficult time for Central America generally—entrepreneurs Carmen Fallas and Edgar Mata had a vision to create a modern, progressive communications firm.
+The Costa Rican market is still very much a developing one, so CCK’s 70-strong team and $5.4 million in fee income is impressive and establishes the independent firm as a market leader—as does its success in international awards competitions.
+Founded in 1988—a difficult time for Central America generally—entrepreneurs Carmen Fallas and Edgar Mata had a vision to create a modern, progressive communications firm and they have delivered, building a firm that can offer sophisticated data and digital capabilities to support its core PR expertise.

-CCK is headquartered in Costa Rica but since its early days it has focused on the Central America region, with people in Panama, Nicaragua, Honduras, El Salvador and Guatemala. since 1996 it has enjoyed an affiliation agreement with Omnicom-owned global powerhouse Ketchum which provides it with access to overseas markets.
+CCK is headquartered in Costa Rica but since its early days it has focused on the Central America region, with its own offices in Panama, Nicaragua, El Salvador and Guatemala, as well as representations in Honduras and the Dominican Republic.
+Since 1996, the firm has enjoyed an affiliation agreement with Omnicom-owned global powerhouse Ketchum which provides it with access to overseas markets.

 CCK describes itself as a “life-centered company,” priding itself on the opportunity for employees to grow and to be their authentic selves.
 Fallas and Mata have brought a new generation of leaders to the fore over the past few years, while continuing to serve as chairman and CEO respectively.
-Layla Poveda joined in 1997 and was named regional COO in 2016; Marcela Alfaro now serves as Costa Rica general manager; while last year’s biggest new hire, Laura Meneses, leads the Studio Content business.
-CCKampus, an e-learning platform to build communications and marketing skills, and SmartWork, a voluntary program for developing hybrid labor competence and enabling flexible approaches are just two examples of the progressive approach to building the firm’s culture.
+Layla Poveda joined in 1997 and was named regional COO in 2016; Marcela Alfaro now serves as Costa Rica general manager.

 — Paul Holmes